vchan023/Shellhacks-PiClock/README.md

 # Shellhacks-PiClock
 A clock generated based off of the numbers of Pi.
-Created by Jonathan Jimenez, Victor Chang, Eduardo Mendez.
+Created by Jonathan Jimenez, Victor Chang, and Eduardo Mendez.

 run: